Pre-Algebra for Grades 7-8

 Student qualifications: Online learning requires a greater degree of student self-motivation and diligence to keep up with class assignments compared to a traditional classroom.
 It is up to each participating school to carefully pre-screen its students before allowing them to enroll in an online course.

-Course enrollment: Any qualified WELS/ELS 7-8th grade student is welcome to enroll in the course, as long as there are seats available.
+Course enrollment: Any qualified WELS/ELS 7-8th grade student is welcome to enroll in the course, as long as seats are available.
 Seats will be filled on a first-registered, first-enrolled policy.
 The course will have a minimum enrollment of 3 students and a maximum of 15 students.

 Course registration: Follow the Registration Process directions available on the AmazingGraceVA.org website.

 Students are expected to log in each day, Monday-Friday, at a time that is convenient for them.
-Schools must build time into the regular school day, just like a regular course, when all Geometry students from a particular school will work on the course at the same time.
-Some students might need to spend additional time at home to keep up with the rest of the class.
+Schools must build time into the regular school day, just like a regular course, when all Pre-Algebra students from a particular school will work on the course simultaneously.
+Some students might need additional time at home to keep up with the rest of the class.

-Students will be required to write out detailed work for each problem assigned, not just provide the answer.
+Students must write out detailed work for each problem assigned, not just provide the answer.

 Students will need to be cooperative partners in their learning and be committed to fulfilling all coursework and requirements.